bstarks/DPO-Calendars/docs/readme.md

 ## Road Map

- - Re-factor code: The code was cobbled together quickly and sloppily some years ago.
+ - Re-factor code: The code was cobbled together quickly and sloppily in the late 1990s (as revealed by the assigned holidays table not used since the very early 2000s).
 It needs to be updated to ES6/7 and constructed a bit more skillfully/efficiently.
  - Make month view: A view for insertion into planners or for individual preference.
  - Fix options pane
  - Make web component version.